eraybasar/pesdk-docs/_guides/ios/v7/features/text.md

 ## Adding and removing fonts
 With version 6 of our SDK, we added an easy way to use your own fonts.
-The `TextToolControllerOptions` now has a `fonts` property that holds an array of `Font` objects.
+The `FontImporter` class now has a static `fonts` property that holds an array of `Font` objects.
-The default is an empty array.
-In that case the SDK loads a default set of fonts.
+By default this array contains all fonts that we ship with the SDK.

 A `Font` object is a simple collection of the metadata of a font, the `fontName`, the `displayName` and the `path`.
 The `path` points to the font file, or is empty if a system font should be added.
 Since font names or their family names can get quite long or ugly, the string stored in the `displayName` property